-- 3. MMC will standardize best practices for provision of substance abuse services - Since December, 2016, Marshall has participated in a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
-When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of suboxone to alleviate withdrawal symptoms.
-The patient is also referred to outpatient therapy, currently through the EDCHC, where they meet with a doctor within 48 hours.
+3. MMC will standardize best practices for provision of substance abuse services

+• Since December, 2016, Marshall has participated in a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
+When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of buprenorphine to alleviate withdrawal symptoms.
+The patient is also referred to outpatient therapy, currently

+- through the EDCHC, where they meet with a doctor within 48 hours.
 They are put on daily medications and given psychotherapy.
 The robust program includes group sessions, counseling, and social services.
-Of the 27 patients referred to the program, 26 followed up with their outpatient appointment.
-Thirteen of the 26 are still attending and the balance has moved on to another program.
-Arianna Samson, PA, serves as the Northern California coordinator for the program.
-Because of this participation and success rate, Marshall is being used as a model for other hospitals to roll out a similar program. - Marshall implemented two Rapid Process .
-Improvement Workshops in 2017, the first focused on the identification of high risk opioid patients and creating a standard process to identify and evaluate patients in the Emergency Department for potential addictions.
-As a standard, patients are reconciled with the Controlled Substances Utilization, Review and Evalution System (CURES) database of controlled substance prescriptions.
+Ariana Samson, PA, serves as the Northern California coordinator for the program.
+Because of this participation and success rate, Marshall has been recognized as the best rural site for ED MAT services in California and is being used as a model for other hospitals to roll out a similar program. - Marshall implemented two Rapid Process Improvement Workshops in 2017, the first focused on the identification of high risk opioid patients and creating a standard process to identify and evaluate patients in the Emergency Department for potential addictions.
+As a standard, patients are reconciled with the CURES database of controlled substance prescriptions.
 The process also improved the information flow for new patient, reducing time and confusion for both patients and staff related to new patient paperwork.
-The second workshop focused on safe treatment for chronic pain patients in the outpatient setting - establishing a standard process for prescribing and refilling controlled substances in the primary care clinics.
-Marshall developed pain contracts with patients and established a routine visit every three months for refilling controlled substances.
+The second workshop focused on safe treatment for chronic pain patients in the outpatient setting establishing a standard process for prescribing and refilling controlled substances in the primary care clinics.
+Marshall developed pain contracts with patients and established a routine visit every three months for refilling controlled substances. - Beginning April 2018, Loni Jay, MD, Marshall Sierra Primary Medicine physician began taking ER follow up patients from the ED Bridge program.
+By October, Dr. Jay's practice became a half-time addiction medicine practice and in November 2019, she transitioned to full time practice at Marshall CARES.
+The CARES program is going strong and is gearing toward expansion with another provider at Marshall's Georgetown Divide Wellness Center.